 When investors like a company’s future growth potential, they will typically pay more for its stock, resulting in a high P/E ratio.
 High-risk companies with bleak outlooks typically trade at a low P/E. You can use P/E ratios to calculate a stock’s actual market value and to compare it with other stocks in the same industry.

-Visit any financial website that provides stock quotes.
-Type a company’s name or its stock’s ticker symbol into the stock quote text box and click “Get Quote” to bring up the stock’s main quote page.
+Visit any financial website that provides stock quotes and type a company’s name or its stock’s ticker symbol into the stock quote text box.
+Click “Get Quote” to bring up the stock’s main quote page.
 A ticker symbol consists of one or more capital letters that are typically related to the company’s name or business.

-Identify the company’s trailing 12-month EPS, which typically has “TTM” next to it.
+Find the company’s trailing 12-month EPS by looking for its “TTM."
 This EPS is the profit the company has generated for every share of common stock outstanding over the past four quarters.
 For example, assume a company has a trailing 12-month EPS of $2.50.

-Find the stock’s trailing 12-month P/E ratio on the same page.
-In this example, assume the stock has a trailing 12-month P/E ratio of 15.
+You'll find the stock’s trailing 12-month P/E ratio on the same page.
+In the above example, assume the stock has a trailing 12-month P/E ratio of 15.
 This means the market will pay $15 for each dollar of the company’s EPS.

 If the stock’s P/E ratio is less than the industry average, the stock might be undervalued relative to its peers.
 If the stock’s P/E ratio is greater than the industry average, the stock might be overvalued.
-In this example, assume the industry average P/E ratio is 18, which suggests the stock is possibly undervalued.
+In the above example, assume the industry average P/E ratio is 18, which suggests the stock is possibly undervalued.

 Multiply the stock’s P/E ratio by its EPS to calculate its actual market value.
-In this example, multiply 15 by $2.50 to get a market price of $37.50.
+In the above example, multiply 15 by $2.50 to get a market price of $37.50.

 Multiply the industry average P/E ratio by the stock’s EPS to estimate the price at which the stock would trade if its P/E ratio equaled the industry average.
 In general, companies in the same industry tend to trade at similar P/E ratios.
-If a stock’s P/E ratio is far off from the industry average, it might eventually -- but not necessarily -- realign with the industry average.
+If a stock’s P/E ratio is far off from the industry average, it might eventually – but not necessarily – realign with the industry average.